What do we mean by trauma-informed services and why is such an approach important?

 - The impact of early adversity on children’s development is a brief and overview video that describes how persistent stress in the early years changes brain architecture, and had long term health implications.

-- The National Child Traumatic Stress Network provides this 3 page guide Visit disclaimer page to effective treatments for youth trauma as well as this review Visit disclaimer page of trauma interventions specific to the juvenile justice system.
-A more academic take on interventions for youth in the juvenile justice system may be found in this 2016 article Visit disclaimer page by Julian Ford and colleagues that appeared in the OJJDP Journal of Juvenile Justice entitled Psychosocial Interventions for Traumatized Youth in the Juvenile Justice System: Research, Evidence Base, and Clinical/Legal Challenges.
+- The National Child Traumatic Stress Network provides this 3 page guide (PDF) Visit disclaimer page to effective treatments for youth trauma as well as this review (PDF) Visit disclaimer page of trauma interventions specific to the juvenile justice system.
+A more academic take on interventions for youth in the juvenile justice system may be found in this 2016 article (PDF) Visit disclaimer page by Julian Ford and colleagues that appeared in the OJJDP Journal of Juvenile Justice entitled Psychosocial Interventions for Traumatized Youth in the Juvenile Justice System: Research, Evidence Base, and Clinical/Legal Challenges.

 - The California Evidence Based Clearinghouse for Child Welfare has rated a number of client and organization level interventions for addressing trauma in children and adolescents.
 See the results of their review Visit disclaimer page .